ycrc/ycrc.github.io/docs/clusters-at-yale/access/index.md

 * Send us your public SSH key with our [SSH key uploader](http://gold.hpc.yale.internal/cgi-bin/sshkeys.py).
 Allow up to ten minutes for it to propagate.

-* Once we have your public key you can connect with `ssh netid@clustername.hpc.yale.edu`
+* Once we have your public key you can connect with `ssh netid@clustername.hpc.yale.edu`.

-* Login node addresses and other useful info can be found on [the clusters page](/clusters-at-yale/clusters)
+* Login node addresses and other useful info can be found on [the clusters page](/clusters-at-yale/clusters).

-* To use graphical programs on the clusters, please see our guides on [X11 Forwarding](x11) and [VNC](vnc)
+* To use graphical programs on the clusters, please see our guides on [X11 Forwarding](x11) and [VNC](vnc).

 **If you are having trouble logging in**: please read the rest of this page and our [Troubleshoot Login](/clusters-at-yale/troubleshoot) page, then [email us](mailto:hpc@yale.edu) if you're still having issues.